infoatgodreams/GoDreams-Repository/Volume 3/Current Reality/International CCIs/Normal Development Infancy, childhood, and adolescence.md

 * Cognitive milestones

-        -growing self-consciousness and metacognition, or increased attention to and awareness of their own thought processes
+	* growing self-consciousness and metacognition, or increased attention to and awareness of their own thought processes

-        -due to the hormonal despite their greater sophistication in complex reasoning, adolescents may also become more impulsive and less attentive at times, and may also struggle to effectively make decisions and plan for the consequences of their behavior
+	* due to the hormonal despite their greater sophistication in complex reasoning, adolescents may also become more impulsive and less attentive at times, and may also struggle to effectively make decisions and plan for the consequences of their behavior

-        -Cognitive distortions about the self also appear with adolescents increased self-consciousness—called the imaginary audience and defined as a belief that they are the main focus of other people’s attention
+	* Cognitive distortions about the self also appear with adolescents increased self-consciousness—called the imaginary audience and defined as a belief that they are the main focus of other people’s attention

-        -The personal fable (Belief that one’s experiences and feelings are unique from others) may also give rise to a sense of invulnerability and singularity, creating a propensity for behavioral risk-taking
+	* The personal fable (Belief that one’s experiences and feelings are unique from others) may also give rise to a sense of invulnerability and singularity, creating a propensity for behavioral risk-taking

-        -more advanced in their performance of mental operations and their information-processing skills and cognitive self-regulation improve overall.
+	* more advanced in their performance of mental operations and their information-processing skills and cognitive self-regulation improve overall.

-        -Greater planning and problem-solving abilities, abstract thinking and reasoning, and the capacity to understand, compare, or integrate advanced theoretical perspectives
+	* Greater planning and problem-solving abilities, abstract thinking and reasoning, and the capacity to understand, compare, or integrate advanced theoretical perspectives

 * Linguistic milestones

-        -vocabulary can grow to over 40,000 words by age 18
+	* vocabulary can grow to over 40,000 words by age 18

-        -vocabulary will likely include a number of abstract terms, with adolescents mastering the syllable stress and intonation of these more difficult words
+	* vocabulary will likely include a number of abstract terms, with adolescents mastering the syllable stress and intonation of these more difficult words

-        -By age 14, adolescents will use and understand conversational nuances, such as sarcasm or irony
+	* By age 14, adolescents will use and understand conversational nuances, such as sarcasm or irony

-        -By age 18, their communication patterns are increasingly patterned according to specific contextual cues or societal expectations across a variety of environmental situations
+	* By age 18, their communication patterns are increasingly patterned according to specific contextual cues or societal expectations across a variety of environmental situations

 * Social-emotional and behavioral milestones

-        -Adolescents are more self-aware and self-conscious than younger children and may engage in more frequent risk-taking or experimentation, particularly when encouraged to do so by peers.
+	* Adolescents are more self-aware and self-conscious than younger children and may engage in more frequent risk-taking or experimentation, particularly when encouraged to do so by peers.

-        -Mild to moderate variations in mood and behavior
+	* Mild to moderate variations in mood and behavior

-        -Importance of peer group conformity
+	* Importance of peer group conformity

-        -Peer victimization becomes more social or relationally focused in content
+	* Peer victimization becomes more social or relationally focused in content